jenkins101/gets4usub/CONTRIBUTING.md

 - What did you expect to happen?
 - What happened instead?

-Please also post steps to reproduce.
-Ideally a failing test would be perfect, but even a simple demonstration of the error would suffice.
-Please don't paste logs in issues reports or issue comments use pastebinit instead
+Please also search for similar issues.
+It's possible somebody has encountered this already.
+Please don't paste logs in issue reports or issue comments use [sprunge.us](http://sprunge.us) instead

 It is always good to provide the zip file found in the logfiles samba share.